Specific Diseases and Current Situation in Scotland

 If you suspect signs of any notifiable diseases, you must immediately notify Animal & Plant Health Agency (APHA).
 The APHA Alerts Service provides registered users with the latest news specific to exotic notifiable animal disease outbreaks in Great Britain.
 Alerts may also be sent outside of a disease outbreak.

 The Avian Influenza Prevention Zone covering Scotland expired on 30 April 2017.
-The temporary suspension of gatherings of poultry, waterfowl and game birds was lifted on 15 May 2017, however such birds are not permitted at gatherings if they come from the Prevention Zones in Northern Ireland and England.
+The temporary suspension of gatherings of poultry, waterfowl and game birds was lifted on 15 May 2017, however such birds are not permitted at gatherings if they come from any disease prevention or control zone.

 More information about the bird gathering general licence and maintaining effective biosecurity year-round is available at www.gov.scot/avianinfluenza